AxonIQ/reference-guide/extensions/reactor/reactive-gateways/reactive-gateways.md

                                 .map(ctx->ctx.get("security")))
                 );
 ```
-Dispatcher Interceptor that discards the message if based on security flag in Reactor's Context.
+_Dispatcher Interceptor that discards the message if based on security flag in Reactor's Context._

 ### Result Handler Interceptors

 Use this interceptor to centrally apply rules & validations for incoming messages (results).

-Parameters are `message` that has been sent, and Flux of `results` for that message, that are going to be intercepted.
+Parameters are `message` that has been sent, and Flux of `results` for that message, that is going to be intercepted.

 Message parameter can be useful if you want to apply result rule only for specific messages.

 {% hint style="info" %}
-This type of interceptor is available only in Reactor Extension
+This type of interceptor is available only in Reactor Extension.
 {% endhint %}

 ```java
         reactiveGateway.registerResultHandlerInterceptor((msg, results) -> results
                 .filter(r -> !r.getPayload().equals("blockedPayload")));
 ```
-Result interceptor that discards all results that have payload `blockedPayload`
+_Result interceptor that discards all results that have payload `blockedPayload`_

 ```java